 Quick Tip for a Multimeter

-Before we start finding the short, learn how a multimeter indicates a short circuit.
+Before finding the short, learn how a multimeter indicates a short circuit.
 Usually, a multimeter will have a buzzer symbol.
 So, locate the sign and follow the next steps:

 - Set the multimeter dial to the buzzer symbol

-- Touch the metallic end of both the probes to your suspected short circuit area.
+- Touch the metallic end of both probes to your suspected short circuit area.

-- If the buzzer gives a beep, it means that the path is short, signaling a short circuit.
+- If the buzzer gives a beep, the path is short, signaling a short circuit.

 Detecting a Ground Short

 One of the leading causes of ground shorts is poor or lack of insulation between the circuits and your boat’s body.
-Especially if you have a large boat, there are higher chances of ground short.
+Especially if you have a large boat, ground short has higher chances.

-It usually occurs through the bilge water that creates electrical contact between the body and the power line.
-The other reason could be a broken ground wire, but that is quite rare.
+It usually occurs through bilge water, creating electrical contact between the body and the power line.
+The other reason could be a broken ground wire, which is rare.

-To detect the ground short, first, switch off the loads on your boat.
+First, switch off the loads on your boat to detect the ground short.
 If you have solar panels, disconnect them too.
 Next, follow the given instructions:

 - Keep your battery switch ON and remove the cable connected to the positive terminal of your battery.